Danny Morrison (Irish republican)

 Daniel Gerard Morrison (born 9 January 1953) is an Irish former Provisional Irish Republican Army (IRA) volunteer, author and activist who played a crucial role in public events during the Troubles in Northern Ireland.
 An Irish republican, Morrison is also a former Sinn Féin publicity director and editor of Republican News and An Phoblacht.
 He is the secretary of the Bobby Sands Trust and current chairman of Féile an Phobail, the largest community arts festival in Ireland.

 Biography

 Early life

-Morrison was born in staunchly Irish nationalist Andersonstown, Belfast, on 9 January 1953, to Daniel and Susan Morrison.
+Morrison was born in Andersonstown, a staunchly Irish nationalist district of West Belfast, on 9 January 1953, to Daniel and Susan Morrison.
 His father worked as a painter at the Harland & Wolff shipyard in East Belfast.
-The Morrisons were a strongly republican family originally from Massereene Street in West Belfast.
+The Morrisons were a staunchly republican family originally from Massereene Street in West Belfast.
 His uncles had been jailed for their part in the IRA's Northern Campaign in the 1940s; one of his uncles was Harry White, a prominent IRA member from a previous generation.
 Morrison joined Sinn Féin in 1966 and helped to organise 50th anniversary commemorations of the Easter Rising in Belfast.
 At this time, he later recalled, "as far as we were concerned, there was absolutely no chance of the IRA appearing again.
 They were something in history books".